 Mental Health Terms

-There are 8 names in this directory beginning with the letter I.
+There are currently 8 names in this directory beginning with the letter I.

 A false perception due to misinterpretation of stimuli.
 For example, a person may misinterpret the conversation of others as the voices of enemies conspiring to destroy him or her.